 The Safety Clarification Advice shall set out control measures needed to be in place before work starts to make sure electrical safety is not compromised.

-These controls may be in addition to those written in the Safe Work Method Statement.
+Controls listed on a Safety Clarification Advice may be in addition to those written in the Safe Work Method Statement.